MattTurnure/Viewport/README.md

 Viewport
 ========

-Use JavaScript to detect CSS variables on resize.
+Create variables within CSS media queries that you can use to sync up your width-sensitive JavaScript methods on page load as well as browser resize.

 ## Dependencies ##